RupaliBawa/Wiki-Scraper/README.txt

 Scraping data off of Wikipedia (https://www.wikipedia.org/)

+You need BeautifulSoup to run this project.
+I use a micro-version of it in this project.
+You can change it by modifying
+  Scrape.py -> from bs4 import BeautifulSoup

 In this project, we are using Wikipedia as source for user-entered keywords, and displaying them in a tabular format.